Published Jul 20, 2022

 When it comes to finding new providers, it can be confusing for patients to know how to begin their search and uncover whether certain providers accept their Medicare plan or not.
-However, there’s a broad spectrum of tools made available to patients with Medicare coverage that can guide them in their search for new doctors and/or specialists.
+However, there’s a broad spectrum of tools and resources made available to patients with Medicare coverage that can guide them in their search for new doctors and/or specialists.

 Types of Medicare Providers